s2003zy/NumberProgressBar/README.md

 The NumberProgressBar is a bar, slim and sexy (every man wants! ).

+Thanks to [daimajia](https://github.com/daimajia) design this beautiful Bar.

 [daimajia](https://github.com/daimajia) already build it for Android and [Ming-zhe](https://github.com/Ming-Zhe) build it for IOS.
 So as beginner of Windows Phone 8.1 I decide build it for wp8.1.
 Hope I could learn more about wp8.1 and share it for every one who want to use it.

-And also you can contribute more color style, or new idea to me.

 ---